 There are so many different ways to fill up your 7 days in Portugal itinerary.
 But lucky for you, I’m here to help you have an easy and breezy trip.
 There is no wrong time to visit the beautiful southern European country, but it is very popular during the summer.

 But one of the best things about Portugal is that you can find sunny days all year long, and there is always fun to be had.

 You can follow this Portugal travel itinerary 7 days to the tee, or just use it for tips and suggestions.
 It is totally up to you!
 We traveled in a car which was so easy.

 But I will still add some information on how to take the buses, or you could always do a guided tour!
 I am a sucker for beaches, castles, architecture, and desserts so you will find all of those wonderful things on my 7 days in Portugal itinerary.

 First things first, where should you start your trip?
 This is the hard question.
 The cheapest option, if you are coming in internationally, will most likely be Lisbon, so that is what we are going to check out.
 It makes it simple and easy and you will not have to do so much traveling the first few days when you get there.

 So we are starting in Lisbon, let’s do it.

 On your first day of the 7-day Portugal itinerary, we are going to keep it light.
 Go ahead and check in to your accommodation, take a break, maybe grab a coffee, take a shower, and get ready to explore.

 The Time Out Market opens at 10 am every day of the week.
 If you are looking for more than just food they also have cooking classes, shows, and events every day of the week.
-Check out their website to look through the current booths and pick your favorite!
+Check out the Time Out website to look through the current booths and pick your favorite!

 Av.
 24 de Julho 49, 1200-479 Lisboa, Portugal from the bus, metro, train, ferry, bus, and there is plenty of car parking too!
 You must stop by here at least once on your 7 days in Portugal itinerary.